Onebeld/OlibKey/README.md

 ![](https://github.com/MagnificentEagle/OlibKey/blob/master/ForRepository/ScreenProgram.png)

 OlibKey is free software that allows you to store passwords, notes, documents and other important personal data on your computer.
-Powered by Microsoft .NET 5 Prewiev 7 using  Avalonia UI.
+Powered by Microsoft .NET 5 using  Avalonia UI.
 With OlibKey, you can store passwords on your computer **using AES encryption**.

 For feedback and the latest news, use the links below: